solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 3. Calculate vote only hash by hashing:

 * vote only hash of the parent bank
-* vote account hash calculated aboveß
+* vote account hash calculated above
 * block-id of the current bank

 This step is optimistic in the sense that validators do not check the fee